 We may also process your data when it is in our legitimate interest to do so and the processing does not impact on any of your data protection rights.
 Our legitimate interests include:

-- understanding our client’s and your behaviour, activities, preferences, and needs to deliver a better quality and custom experience;
+understanding our client’s and your behaviour, activities, preferences, and needs to deliver better quality and customer experience;

 ACCESSING & UPDATING